dpkshetty/SalesEnablement-L3-test-repo2/docs/Part 2/01 Tables.md

 Content Cell | Content Cell  | Content Cell
 Content Cell | Content Cell  | Content Cell

-The look ok, but the way you do it in markdown is kind of ugly:
+They look ok, but the way you do it in markdown is kind of ugly:

 ```
 First Header | Second Header | Third Header